remarkablemark/husky-4-to-5/README.md

 ## Release

-Release is automated with [Release Please](https://github.com/googleapis/release-please).
+Release and publish are automated with [Release Please](https://github.com/googleapis/release-please).

 ## License